Authentic Balinese Dance & Gamelan (2)

-There were 4 gamelan groups participated in this event, they are:
+Four gamelan groups participated in this event:

-Sekaa Gong Kebyar GUNUNG SARI Peliatan, presented
+Sekaa Gong Kebyar GUNUNG SARI, Peliatan:

 - Instrumental Kapiraja